pasmimmo/WRabbitC/README.md

 This project is licensed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Special Thanks to:
-[Marco Minucci](https://github.com/Kariamos), for the wise guide, and help with the javascript part.
+* [Marco Minucci](https://github.com/Kariamos), for the wise guide, and help with the javascript part.

-[Simona De Vita], my boss who didn't put me in the usual hurry and anxiety
+* [Simona De Vita], my "boss" who didn't put me in the usual hurry and anxiety

+## Last Notes:
+Thanks for visiting my repo,
+if you have any iusses or ideas just pull a request obviusly any help is wellcome!